Vegetable Cookery

-Vegetable Cookery (originally published in 1812 as A New System of Vegetable Cookery) is an early vegetarian cookbook written anonymously by Martha Brotherton of Salford.
-It is considered the earliest known published cookbook to advocate a meat-free diet.
-The work was first issued in periodical form and later expanded into book editions.
-Brotherton and her husband, Joseph Brotherton, were prominent members of the Bible Christian Church, a religious group that promoted vegetarianism and abstinence from alcohol.
-Her husband authored the introduction to the book.
+Vegetable Cookery (first published in 1812 as A New System of Vegetable Cookery) is a vegetarian cookbook by Martha Brotherton of Salford.
+It was first published anonymously and later issued in expanded editions.
+Brotherton and her husband, Joseph Brotherton, were members of the Bible Christian Church, a religious group that promoted vegetarianism and abstinence from alcohol.
+Joseph Brotherton wrote the introduction.